aglebionek/DockerAndKubernetesCourse/README.md

 # Docker and Kubernetes: The Complete Guide
-A repository for the course [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/) on Udemy.
-The course is taught by Stephen Grider.
+A repository for the [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/) course on Udemy, taught by Stephen Grider.

 ### Note
 This repository was started a long time ago, when I first started this course.
 At the time, I only finished the Docker part of the course, which was extremely helpful.
 Now, years later, I'm going to finish the course, as both Kubernetes and AWS I want to laearn for my future career.